 As a general rule if you are smoking at 250 F | ??
 C you can expect a rack of St. Louis ribs to be done at around the 3 or 3.5 hours mark.
 A rack of back ribs will take longer because they are generally thicker.
 It depends upon the weight so, 4.5 to 5 hours is a good estimate of cooking time for back ribs.

-For a complete video tutorial on cooking pork ribs check this out.
+For a complete video tutorial on smoking pork ribs check this out.